jeanslack/Videomass/features.md

 - Has useful presets to start with.
 - Supports all formats and codecs available with FFmpeg.
 - Displaying information from streams analyzer.
+- Has useful tools to quickly get information about the FFmpeg used.
-- Video filters preview.
+- Advanced video filters with preview.
-- Three audio normalization modes: PEAK, RMS and EBU-R128.
+- Audio filters have three modes of volume normalization: PEAK, RMS and EBU-R128.
 - Selectable audio indexing to apply audio normalization to videos with multiple audio streams.
-- Ability to set a time range and/or a specific duration.
+- Ability to set a time period with sliders and also view the time range selection.

 ## Features with youtube-dl
 - Add multiple URLs simultaneously.